cockroachdb/docs/v22.2/alter-index.md

 ## Index visibility

-Use `[NOT] VISIBLE` to set whether an index is visible to the [cost-based optimizer](cost-based-optimizer.html#control-whether-the-optimizer-uses-an-index).
-If not visible, the index will not be used in queries unless specifically selected with [index hint](indexes.html#selection).
+Use `VISIBLE` or `NOT VISIBLE` to set whether an index is visible to the [cost-based optimizer](cost-based-optimizer.html#control-whether-the-optimizer-uses-an-index).
+If `NOT VISIBLE`, the index will not be used in queries unless specifically selected with [index hint](indexes.html#selection).
 For an example, see [Set an index to be not visible](#set-an-index-to-be-not-visible).

 ## View schema changes